another-eclipse/AOE-practice-project-2/README.md

-A custom WP theme made from scratch based on a provided Figma design.
+A custom WP theme made from scratch based on an existing website.
 The purpose of this project is practice.